nathangeffen/faststi/docs/outputformats.rst

 - The first column (name) is the simulation group name as specified in the configuration file.
 - The second column (sim) is the unique simulation number.
-In every execution of FastSTI, each simulation will have its own unique id, starting from 0.
+In every execution of
+  |PROJECT|, each simulation will have its own unique id, starting from 0.
 - The third column (num) is the number of the simulation within the simulation group.
 Here each of the two simulation groups (Simulation_0 and Simulation_1) executed two simulations each, numbered 0 and 1.